Discover Your Ideal Coasteering Adventure In Wales

 Coasteering Wales - Anglesey

-As an island located off the coast of Wales, it makes sense that Anglesey is a prime destination for coasteering.
+As an island located off the coast of Wales, it makes sense that coasteering Anglesey is really popular.
 It’s possible to coasteer off much of the island’s perimeter, but – as is the case with the above on-land destinations – there are also some parts of the area which are particularly good to explore.

 One part of the Anglesey coastline that is perfect for coasteering is Holy Island.
 This is technically a small, separate island, but it’s easily accessed from the west of Anglesey.
 This island is home to Wales’ biggest coastal cave, meaning there’s a lot of exploring to do.